 Sponsor a Planter.
 It costs $500 a month to fund one apprentice.

-- Each apprentice will need 25 sponsors at $20 a month.
+- Each apprentice will need 25 sponsors at $20 a month for 25 months.

 - Each sponsor commits to pray regularly for the apprentice and will receive quarterly updates from them.